New book chapter on “Reception of multimodality”

 http://www.routledge.com/books/details/9780415519748/

-Agneta Gulz joined the Swedish delegation (OECD-Education) at ISTP 2024 in the role of scientific expert
+Agneta Gulz joins the Swedish (OECD Education) delegation at ISTP 2024 as the scientific expert representative